 Pharmacogenomics of ADVERSE DRUG REACTIONS.

 Around the turn of the millennium, our understanding of genetic variation and risk of adverse drug reactions gathered pace.
 Candidate gene studies (based on a priori knowledge of a drug’s pharmacokinetics and pharmacodynamics) advanced our understanding of interindividual variation in drug PK and type A (augmented) ADRs beyond the use of probe-drug assays.
 However, this gave us little information of the genetic risk factors for idiosyncratic (Type B) reactions.
 Although there had been studies on the role of the major histocompatibility complex on the short arm of chromosome 6 in predisposing to type B reactions prior to 2000, it was not until this century that more precise molecular characterisation in this region has led to the identification of a substantial number of HLA alleles associated with a range of immune-mediated ADRs.
-This was Initially with carbamazepine [1,2] and abacavir [3] through candidate gene approaches but the emergence of genome wide associations study led to identification of many others including novel HLA allele associations for carbamazepine [4,5].
+This was seen initially with carbamazepine [1,2] and abacavir [3] through candidate gene approaches but the emergence of genome wide associations study led to identification of many others including novel HLA allele associations for carbamazepine [4,5].
 In the last 3 years alone, there have been 28 genome wide association or exome sequencing studies seeking to identify novel genetic risk loci for ADRs (Table 1).

 The completion of the human HapMap project [6] facilitated the development of genome-wide association studies and these have proved crucial as an unbiased approach to identifying genetic loci associated with ADRs.
 Perhaps, one of the best examples of this is the identification of an association between variation in the SLCO1B1 gene and risk of simvastatin-induced myopathy [7].
 This revealed a previously unknown mechanism by which dysfunctional hepatic uptake of statins by organic anion transporter protein 1B1 (OATP1B1) results in increased systemic exposure and risk of myopathy [8].